hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - use a built-in API in ISE
   - main components: controller, publisher and subscriber
     - controller: core component to make everything working, ISE
-    - <span style="color: #bb6600;">publisher</span>: partner w/ some contextual data to be shared with the other partners, e.g., FMC
+    - publisher: partner w/ some contextual data to be shared with the other partners, e.g., FMC
     - subscriber: partner interested in parsing some contextual data from the other partners
+  - role of FMC when integrating FMC and ISE wusing pxGrid: <span style="color: #bb6600;">publisher</span>

 - RADIUS Change of Authorization (CoA)